QTS full time teaching apprenticeship

 You will have regular progress meetings that include trainee wellbeing and support to ensure you can access all aspects of the training programme.
 For example, additional time for tasks, contact with expert tutors on the programme who can provide guidance and strategies for any individual needs.

-The Postgraduate Certificate in Primary Education is an academic award with 60 Masters Level credits and is awarded by Leeds Trinity University.
-As a student of the University you are able to access the support services offered by the institution.
+The Postgraduate Certificate in Primary Education is an academic award with 60 Masters Level credits and is awarded by a University.
+As a student of a University you are able to access the support services offered by the institution.

 Support and advice